Jezzffihuter2022/wangchuyao.github.io/_pages/teaching.md

 author_profile: true
 ---

-Teaching, to me, is not only the transmission of knowledge but also the cultivation of conceptual agility, analytical rigor, and reflective judgment.
-I view education as a transformative process that equips students to reason across disciplines, interpret plural epistemologies, and act with confidence in their pursuits.
+I approach teaching as a process of equipping students with conceptual clarity, analytical precision, and the capacity to critically engage with diverse perspectives.

-I embrace interactive teaching by integrating up-to-date examples, encouraging students' responsible use of generative AI, and flipped classroom approaches.
-I also design course content that accommodate students’ diverse academic and cultrual backgrounds, drawing on my interdisciplinary training.
-In particular, I encourage social science students to approach cutting-edge debates and advanced research methods through conceptually grounded, narrative-based learning.
+Specifically, I integrate interactive methods such as flipped classrooms, real-world case studies, and generative AI tools to foster applied learning.
+I design course content that accommodates students’ diverse academic and cultural backgrounds, drawing on my interdisciplinary training.
+For social science students, I emphasize conceptually grounded approaches to advanced research methods, helping them connect theoretical debates with empirical inquiry.

 I have taught **3 postgraduate and undergraduate courses across 7 terms** in social sciences and quantitative methods, receiving formal pedagogical training and have consistently acheived excellent teaching evaluation scores: **5.00, 4.91, and 5.00 (out of 5)**.